Introduction

 - FAA handbooks recommend using pitch to control airspeed while maneuvering during slow flight (in the region of reversed command).
 An energy management matrix is provided for approaches and landings.

-- During stall training, learners are taught to immediately lower the AOA with pitch (pitch controls airspeed).
+- During stall training, learners are taught to immediately lower the AOA by lowering the pitch (pitch controls airspeed).

 - Autopilots maintain the glide path using pitch controls during an approach.
 Auto-throttles monitor and control airspeed.